matz-e/cms-gh-crosslinker/README.md

 # CMS Github Cross-linker

-Adds links to the CMSSW source code on Github
+Adds links to the [CMSSW Github page](https://github.com/cms-sw/cmssw) and forks thereof.
+Links header files, and adds a link to source files, if possible.